Castlemark/GMTK_Jam_2018/README.md

 We are specializing our degree in videogame design, and we found that Game Jams are a great opportunity to test our skills.

-We are pretty proud of what we have done. _Grand Snail Prix_ introduce some interesting mechanincs into racing games.
+We are pretty proud of what we have done. _Grand Snail Prix_ introduces some interesting mechanincs into racing games.

 ### Licenses